 Research

-One of the overarching theme of ecology is studying how biotic interactions change under different environmental factors, and how these changes affect community structure and biodiversity.
+One of the overarching themes of ecology is studying how biotic interactions change under different environmental factors, and how these changes affect community structure and biodiversity.
 Using a combination of theoretical models, experiments, and large monitoring datasets, I approach this overarching theme from two aspects:

 1. How does the timing of species interactions affect the community structure and biodiversity?